-Welcome to ThinkBlueLA.com
+Welcome to ThinkBlueLA

 Harold is a retired school teacher and school administrator.
 He is an avid baseball card collector with more that 30,000 cards in his collection – most of which are Dodgers and Dodger prospects.

-After a successful career as a lawyer, Robb moved to Mexico in 1997 where he and his wife, noted Chef Ana Garcia, opened a small culinary-focused hotel called La Villa Bonita which is located in the beautiful mountains surrounding Tepoztlan.
+After a successful career as a lawyer, Robb moved to Mexico in 1997 where he and his wife, noted Chef Ana Garcia, opened a small culinary-focused resort called La Villa Bonita which is located in the beautiful mountains surrounding Tepoztlan.

 Robb caught the baseball bug again and got back into shape at age 39 when his (then) five-year-old son Matias wanted to play baseball.
 Seeing the poor state of children’s baseball in the state, Robb decided to form a Little League team called the Chinelos and travel teams for the state of Morelos that compete throughout Mexico.
 Robb also began playing semi-pro baseball again as a pitcher for various teams including a Nuevo Leon team that won a national championship in 2010 in the over 40 category.
 Robb suffered a torn labrum and underwent shoulder surgery, which his Little Leaguers thought was pretty cool because it was the same injury that their favorite Dodger Matt Kemp had, although Robb didn’t quite see it this way.
 Robb currently serves as a part-time scout for the Houston Astros organization scouting young talent in some of the more remote areas of Mexico.

 Thank you and GO DODGERS!